Yang--Mills--Connes Theory and Quantum Principal $SU(N)$--Bundles over Toric Non--Commutative Manifolds: Quantum Principal Bundles

 with $x^{V}_{ki}:=T^\l_k(e_i)$.
 Here, $\T$ is a complete set of mutually non--equivalent irreducible (necessarily finite--dimensional) $\G$--corepresentations with $\delta^\C_\triv$ $\in$ $\T$ (the trivial corepresentation on $\C$), and $\{e_i\}^{n_{V}}_{i=1}$ is the orthonormal basis of $V$ given in Theorem \ref{rep}. \end{Remark}

 It is worth mentioning that in Proposition 2.7 of reference \cite{sald2}, we show the specific form of the operators $\{T^\l_k\}_{k=1}^{d_V}$ in differential geometry.
-In the context of the theory of Hopf--Galois extensions, equation (\ref{generators}) implies that $P$ is principal (\cite{kt}).
-Reference \cite{con} Chapter 6 (the Yang--Mills spinor part) also works with $\ast$--algebras stable under holomorphic functional calculus because in this situation, in Professor A. Connes' words, {\it all possible notions of positivity will coincide}.
+Chapter 6 of reference \cite{con} also works with $\ast$--algebras stable under holomorphic functional calculus because in this situation, in A. Connes' words, {\it all possible notions of positivity will coincide}.